 The Bank of America® Cash Rewards Credit Card also offers several levels of membership, so you can increase the value of your card and its rewards by improving your membership level.
 That means you can get better rewards when you stick with this credit card for longer.

 This card is a good option for anyone looking for a starter cashback card that can help you build your credit and still offers reasonably good rewards rates.
 It’s also a good option if you want to customize your card a little since you can change the highest earning category as needed.

-What is the Best Points Rewards Credit Card With No Annual Fees?
+Best Points Rewards Cards With No Annual Fees

 Points rewards can give you a lot of variety but generally accumulate a little more slowly than other reward types.
 They are great for travel, gift cards, and even sometimes cashback and discount options depending on the card.

 Wells Fargo’s Propel American Express offers some of the best points rewards you can get from a no annual fee credit card.
 It offers 3x points on some common purchases like restaurant dining, gas purchases, and even streaming service payments.

 All other eligible purchases receive 1x points rewards.